 In May 2001, we issued \$251 million principal amount at maturity of zero coupon senior convertible notes due 2021 ("zero coupon convertible notes"), with each note issued at 90.50% of such principal amount and accreting at a rate of 0.50% per year.
-Following our 2003 repurchase of \$116.5 million principal amount of such notes and certain conversions by holders, \$134.1 million principal amount at maturity of zero coupon convertible notes remains outstanding.
-Each security is convertible into 17.429 shares of our common stock (at a current base conversion price of \$53.07) upon the occurrence of certain events, including the following: (i) if the closing price of a share of our common stock is more than a specified price over certain periods (initially \$62.36 and increasing incrementally at the end of each calendar quarter to \$63.08 in April 2021); (ii) if the credit rating assigned by Standard & Poor's to the securities is below BB-; or (iii) if we call the securities for redemption.
-The holders may require us to repurchase the securities at their accreted value in May 2006, 2011 and 2016.
+Following the repurchase and conversion of \$129.2 million principal amount of such notes, \$121.8 million principal amount at maturity of zero coupon convertible notes remains outstanding.
+Each security is convertible into 17.429 shares of our common stock (at a current base conversion price of \$53.34) upon the occurrence of certain events, including the following: (i) if the closing price of a share of our common stock is more than a specified price over certain periods (initially \$62.36 and increasing incrementally at the end of each calendar quarter to \$63.08 in April 2021); (ii) if the credit rating assigned by Standard & Poor's to the securities is below BB-; or (iii) if we call the securities for redemption.
+The holders may require us to repurchase the securities at their accreted value in May, 2011 and 2016.
 If the holders exercise this option in the future, we may elect to repurchase the securities with cash, shares of our common stock or some combination thereof.
-We have the option to redeem the securities for cash on or after May 7, 2006 at their accreted value.
+We have the option to redeem the securities for cash at their accreted value.
 Under the terms of the indenture governing the zero coupon convertible notes, a holder may convert such security into common stock by following the conversion procedures in the indenture; subject to changes in the price of our common stock, the zero coupon convertible notes may not be convertible in certain future periods.

 In February 2006, we amended the zero coupon convertible notes.
-Under the terms of this amendment, we will pay interest from February 24, 2006 to May 7, 2008 at a rate of 0.375% per year on the principal amount at maturity of the notes.
-This cash interest will be paid in addition to the accrual of the original issue discount.
+Under the terms of this amendment, we will pay interest through May 7, 2008 at a rate of 0.375% per year on the principal amount at maturity of the notes in addition to the accrual of the original issue discount.